cmu-phil/py-tetrad/pytetrad/R/README.md

 ```
 install.packages("reticulate")
 ```
 (Here are the docs for the [Reticulate package in R](https://rstudio.github.io/reticulate/).
-This allows one to access Python from R.)

 Also, tell Reticulate/R where your Python installation is located.
 (This also only needs to be done once).
 ```